aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/doc/connected-endpoints.md

         # Settings for all- or single-active EVPN multihoming
         ethernet_segment:

-          # Define a manual short-esi (be careful using this on profiles) or auto-generate an ESI | required
+          # Define a manual short-esi (be careful using this on profiles) or auto-generate an ESI | Required
           # Please see the notes under "EVPN A/A ESI dual- and single-attached endpoint scenarios" before setting short_esi: auto
           short_esi: < xxxx:xxxx:xxxx | auto >

-          # Configure this Ethernet Segment for all-active or single-active forwarding | optional
+          # Configure this Ethernet Segment for all-active or single-active forwarding | Optional
           # If omitted, Port-Channels use the EOS default of all-active
           # If omitted, Ethernet interfaces are configured as single-active
           redundancy: < all-active | single-active >

-          # Configure DF algorithm and preferences | optional
+          # Configure DF algorithm and preferences | Optional
           #  - auto: Use preference-based algorithm and assign preference based on position of device in the 'switches' list
           #          e.g. assuming a list of three switches, this would assign a preference of 200 to the first switch, 100 to the 2nd and 0 to the third
           #  - preference: Set preference for each switch manually using designated_forwarder_preferences key